The Sven Kingdoms

 ... is a place that really exists.
 It must do, look - there's a map and everything!

-It is a continent of swords and horses and kings and queens, and a lot of ordinary people doing ordinary things to try and get along despite the greed and incompetence of their supposed betters.
+It is a continent of swords and horses and kings and queens, and a lot of ordinary people doing ordinary, and sometimes extraordinary things to try and get along despite the greed and incompetence of their supposed betters.
 Life is a messy business and so are the Sven Kingdoms.
 Some grow and take over bits of others and sometimes the kingdoms fight each other and sometimes they fight themselves, but there have always been seven.

 The Unfortunate Kingdom takes place in Hewslez with that spindly and slimy character Yoozurp in charge.
 No one expected him to be king, and few actually want him to be king, except perhaps his main henchman General Cuttemup who does the evil bidding of his master and is rewarded handsomly for it.

 Will there be more Sven Kingdoms books?
 Yes!!
 The Unexpected Consequence, and then The Unfinished Business.

 I'm a paragraph.
 Click here to add your own text and edit me.
 It’s easy.
 Just click “Edit Text” or double click me to add your own content and make changes to the font.
 Feel free to drag and drop me anywhere you like on your page.
 I’m a great place for you to tell a story and let your users know a little more about you.

 This is a great space to write long text about your company and your services.
 You can use this space to go into a little more detail about your company.
 Talk about your team and what services you provide.

 It is said that the land was inhabited by strange, wild beasts similar to men when Sven and his wives Metz and Nancy first landed on the sandy, windswept shores in the south-east a thousand years ago.
 He earned his soubriquet The Magnificent Sven by his actions of civilising the land and spreading his people.
 However, there are corners (forests, swamps, volcanoes) where the original peoples still linger and where men fear to tread.